Coley’s Toxins, aka Coley’s Fluid/ Mixed Bacterial Vaccines

 Ralph Moss writes in his Moss Reports, ” I deal in detail with these issues in my book The Cancer Industry, I think the barrier to their use is primarily economic.
 The production of Coley’s toxins is remarkably inexpensive.
 Making a six months’ supply comes to about one dollar!
 But the cost of working a new drug through the regulatory barriers average about $230 million.
 Coley’s toxins are not patented, and there is simply no way to make back your investment, much less turn a profit, on this treatment.
 Historically, the toxins were once produced by Parke-Davis and other companies.
 But they were forced out by chemotherapy.
 And although a number of pharmaceutical companies have occasionally expressed an interest in researching the toxins, this interest usually abates as they quickly understand the economics of the treatment.”

 Where can you find this therapy?
-The original formula for Coley toxins is no longer available in the United States, although an adaptation can still be administered to patients at various alternative cancer clinics including the Waisbren Clinic located in Milwaukee, Wisconsin.
-You an also find Coley toxins, or similar fever-inducing treatments in Mexico, Germany, and China.
-Dosage schedules and costs will vary with individual patients, but recently one injection of mixed bacterial vaccine cost $75, making a complete therapy around $3000-8000.
+The original formula for Coley toxins is no longer available in the United States but you can find Coley toxins, or similar fever-inducing treatments in Mexico and Germany.
+Dosage schedules and costs will vary with individual patients.

 MBVax stabilized the manufacturing process of Coley’s toxins and report the following results.
 “The patients who have used MBVax Coley Fluid are almost exclusively end-stage, suffering from the many effects of previous treatments and with few remaining treatment options.
 Of cancer patients receiving at least four weeks Coley Fluid therapy, physicians report these results (including patients continuing to receive therapy):”